Astronomy/Physics 202

 Presentation Guidelines

-Email me your preferred topic by 5pm Wednesday October 2.
+Email me your preferred topic by noon Monday October 6.
 See samples below.
 You are encouraged to select and define your own topic.

 Format: Each talk is 15 minutes.
 The audience is your classmates, and pedagogy is important.